-Emergency contraceptive pills often referred to as the “morning after pill” is a commonly used method to prevent pregnancy after sexual intercourse and can be effective up to 72 hours after intercourse.
+Emergency contraceptive (EC) pills often referred to as the “morning-after pill” are commonly used to prevent pregnancy after sexual intercourse and can be effective up to 72 hours after intercourse.
 It helps to prevent 3 out of 4 pregnancies that would have happened.

 Where can I get it?

 Emergency contraceptive pills (high dose hormone pills) are available at most South African pharmacies and is available over-the-counter without a prescription if you are over 16 years old.
-If you are under the age of 16 years, you will require a prescription from a doctor to purchase the morning after pill at your pharmacy.
+If you are under the age of 16, you will require a doctor’s prescription to purchase the morning after pill at your pharmacy.
 You can also get it free of charge from your nearest provincial hospital or clinic in South Africa.

 When is it necessary to use emergency contraception?